SpaceX capsule hits glitch after launch for space station

 "Our role as NASA is to sit next to them and work with them and understand the anomaly so that we're comfortable.
 We have two options as the customer: We can either put our hardware on that vehicle or not," he said.

-A second space freighter, built by Orbital Sciences Corp ORB.N, is expected to debut this year.
+A second space freighter, built by Orbital Sciences Corp, is expected to debut this year.

 With the shuttles grounded, NASA plans to hire private firms to fly astronauts as well as cargo, breaking Russia's monopoly on crew transport that costs more than $60 million per trip.